chalk board with back to school anxiety written on it

 • Academic pressure: The stress of meeting academic expectations can be overwhelming for your teen.
 Concerns about grades, test performance, and homework can create significant pressure.
 For some students, this pressure can lead to anxiety about their abilities or fear of failure.

-• Social challenges: Having to attend school often means navigating social dynamics, which can be stressful.
-For some students, who have experienced bullying or are trying to fit in with a new group, the social environment can be a source of considerable anxiety.
+• Social challenges: Having to attend school often means navigating social dynamics, which can be difficult.
+For some students who have experienced bullying or are trying to fit in with a new group, the social school environment can be a source of considerable anxiety.
 The pressure to form or maintain friendships and deal with peer conflicts can also contribute to stress.

 • Separation anxiety: For younger children or those who have recently transitioned to a new school, separation from parents or guardians can be difficult.
 This anxiety can manifest as distress about leaving home, even if the student has previously been comfortable in a school setting.